 Core AI Technologies Transforming Supply Chain Operations

 “AI” is a broad term.
 To really understand the impact on supply chain, we need to break it down.
-There are a few specific types of ai technologies doing the heavy lifting.
+There are a few specific types of AI technologies doing the heavy lifting.

 Machine Learning and Supply Chain